kubernetes-sigs/karpenter/designs/v1-api.md

 **Wide Columns (-o wide)**

 1. Weight - Viewing the NodePools that will be evaluated first should be easily observable but may not be immediately useful to all users, particularly if the NodePools are named in a way that already indicate their ordering e.g. suffixed with fallback
-2. CPU% - The capacity of the CPU for all nodes provisioned by this NodePool as a percentage of its limits
+2. CPU - The sum of the capacity of the CPU for all nodes provisioned by this NodePool
-3. Memory% - The capacity of the memory for all nodes provisioned by this NodePool as a percentage of its limits
+3. Memory - The sum of the capacity of the memory for all nodes provisioned by this NodePool

 ### Changes to the API